staturecrane/PyTorch-DCGAN-Boilerplate/README.md

 python3 main.py --dataroot data --dataset folder --workers 8 --batchSize 128 --imageSize 64 --cuda --niter 500 --outf save_data --lr_g 0.0004 --lr_d 0.0001
 ```

+The full list of parameters and their explanations are mostly unchanged and provided in `main.py`.
 Test your dataset on a smaller image size first before bumping up to 128 or 256 (the other image sizes currently supported).